 Interestingly, the temple doesn't have a roof.
 Legend has it that it's because the yogini goddesses would fly out and roam around at night.

-Try and visit the temple early in the morning, when fog gives it an ethereal feeling, or at sunset when the yoginis are stained red by the light and appear to come alive.
-The tranquil village setting among paddy fields adds to the ambiance.
+Try and be there early in the morning, when fog gives the temple an ethereal feeling, or at sunset when the yoginis are stained red by the light and appear to come alive.
+The tranquil village setting among paddy fields adds to the atmosphere.